MEET THE STAFF

 Contact: Denver, CO, 510.844.7100 ext.
 548, email Sofia

 Ben (he/him) works in the Center's Environmental Health program addressing problems caused by pesticides, air pollution, and industrial animal agriculture.
-He currently serves as a Redstone Fellow in Public Service, which Harvard Law School sponsors.
-Prior to joining the Center full time, Ben clerked at the Center and advocated for wildlife legal protections as a clinician at Harvard Law School.
+Prior to his current role, Ben worked as a legal fellow and a law clerk at the Center and advocated for wildlife legal protections as a student attorney at the Harvard Animal Law and Policy Clinic.
 He earned his juris doctor from Harvard in 2023 and holds a bachelor's degree in political science from the University of Missouri-Kansas City.

 Heather Rauch, Chief of Staff